 For International Travel Only:

 - Based on your travel registration, you will be enrolled in CISI Insurance, a comprehensive health, travel and safety insurance policy.
-The cost of the insurance will be billed to your UST student account.
+The cost of the insurance will be billed to your St. Thomas student account.

 - Register your travel with the U.S. Department of State through the Smart Traveler Enrollment Program.